Artists Bluff Trail in Franconia Notch State Park NH is a popular hike and one of the most photogenic stops on a New

 In the photograph above our parking directions, you can just about see a parking lot in the bottom of the image.
 This is Cannon Mountain RV Park.

 Click or touch the map above to activate, scroll around, zoom in and out to see the exact location of the parking lot to access the shortcut for hiking Artists Bluff Trail.

 Artist Bluff Trail Details

 - Trail Distance: 0.5 miles roundtrip (1.5 miles with Bald Mountain)

-- Type of Trail: Out and Back (Loop with Bald Mountain)
+- Type of Trail: Out and back (or longer loop with Bald Mountain)